10x10sw/NordUser/RefCard/README.md

 HTML Program List output from the Nord Sound Manager program.
 The reference card is a grid based on page and program.
 For keyboards with more than one bank of sounds, a separate grid is produced for each bank.
-It works for the Electro 4 and Stage 2 keyboards, at least.
+It works for the Electro 4, Stage 2, and Lead A1 keyboards, at least.
 This has been tested with the output of Nord Sound Manager 6.86 build 734_12 [OSX Intel].

 ## Why This Script